Chapter 6: The View Layer Contract

 - Angular uses

-InjectionTokento provide the ViewModel - The component exposes observables as public properties
+InjectionTokento provide the ViewModel - The component bridges ViewModel signals to native Angular signals with

 Framework Comparison: Same ViewModel, Different Views